 If you think you have bad breath and need help with it, it’s a good idea to talk to your dental care team.
 They will look for any possible infections or other sources of problems.
 If they find anything that can cause bad breath, they will make a recommendation to treat the source of the problem.
 If they can’t find any signs of bad breath, the care team may talk to you about a simple test to verify that your breath smells fine.
 If that test cannot provide reassurance that your breath is okay, your dental care team might recommend you seek further treatment for halitophobia.

 Because halitophobia is not strictly speaking a dental condition, it is not treated by your dental care team.
-People suffering from halitophobia need treatment, but they need the same kind of treatment people suffering from other phobias require.
+People suffering from halitophobia need treatment, but they need the same kind of treatment that people suffering from other phobias require.
 Mental health care providers are best equipped to help treat halitophobia.
 There are support groups for those with severe fear problems, although support groups specifically for halitophobia may not be in your area.
 It’s important to realize that even though halitophobia is not treatable with dental care methods, it’s a real medical condition that needs and deserves real treatment and whose sufferers deserve real compassion.